bk-12346/SoilSense-Crop-Recommener/README.md

     pip install pandas numpy scikit-learn
     ```
 3.  **Run the notebook:**
-    Open the `notebook.ipynb` file in your preferred environment (Jupyter Lab, VS Code, etc.) and run the cells sequentially to reproduce the analysis and results.
+    Open the `main.py` file in your preferred environment (Jupyter Lab, VS Code, etc.) and run the cells sequentially to reproduce the analysis and results.